ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 Unit 1

-In this first unit you will begin to familiarize yourself with the terminology used in ITIL®.
-In addition, basic concepts such as ITIL®, Best Practices and Service Management will be defined.
+In this first unit, you'll begin to familiarize yourself with the terminology used in ITIL®.
+Basic concepts such as ITIL®, Best Practices, and Service Management will also be defined.

 Unit 2

-In this unit you will learn how the Service Lifecycle is subdivided, from the initial Strategy, to the additional Improvements.
-We will show you the most important processes in each phase, and the value obtained by following this structure.
+In this unit, you'll learn how the Service Lifecycle is divided, from the initial strategy to further improvements.
+We'll show you the most important processes in each phase and the value gained by following this structure.

 Unit 3

-In this unit we will show you the key principles and models of Service Management.
-In particular, we will try to make you aware of the importance of the '4 P' and the Service Catalogue.
+In this unit, we'll introduce you to the key principles and models of Service Management.
+We'll especially focus on the importance of the 4 Ps and the Service Catalog.

 Unit 4

-During this unit we will begin to break down the Life Cycle into its different phases, and into the most important Service Management processes that can be found in each one.
+During this unit, we will begin to break down the Service Lifecycle into its different phases, and the most important Service Management processes found in each one.

-We will show you the activities, scope and basic concepts of the initial phase of the Life Cycle, between Service Strategy and Service Design.
+We'll show you the activities, scope, and basic concepts of the initial phase of the Service Lifecycle, which spans Service Strategy and Service Design.

 Unit 5

 This unit is closely linked to the previous one.
-During the course of it, you will be able to understand the most important processes of Service Design and Service Transition.
+Throughout it, you'll be able to understand the most important processes of Service Design and Service Transition.

-We will show you the basic concepts, objectives and other important aspects of Service Management.
+We'll show you the basic concepts, objectives, and other important aspects of Service Management.

 Unit 6

-In this unit you will learn about the roles and responsibilities within a Service by those involved during the Life Cycle.
+In this unit, you will learn about the roles and responsibilities of those involved in a Service throughout the Lifecycle.

 Of particular importance will be the definition of 'Process Owner' and the RACI model.